ThangLeDepTraiVcl/ThangLeDepTraiVcl/README.md

 - 👀 I’m interested in nothing
 - 🌱 I’m currently learning fckin code
 - 💞️ I’m not looking to collaborate on sth
 - 📫 How to reach me?
-Don't pls
+Pls dont
 - 😄 Pronouns: Optimus Prime
 - ⚡ Fun fact: its not fun